 Here are some of the entertaining acts this young ruffian saw me perform:

 In the end, it was all okay.
 (And the cats, fine.)
 Here’s what happened.

-The assignment came from my close friend Helen.
-She and I go for long stretches without getting together, but when we need support (drunken catharsis, help moving, long conversations over steak and martinis) we can always count on each other.
+The assignment came from my old friend Helen.
+She and I go for long stretches without assembling, but when we need support (drunken catharsis, help moving, long conversations over steak and martinis) we can always count on each other.
 Last summer, her job was damn near killing her.
 She proposed a long weekend in Las Vegas with her boyfriend.

 “Can you watch my cats?”

 Of course I could watch her cats.

 The idea excited me.
 I’ve assisted others in kitty-sitting, but I’d never taken the lead.
 This would be “my first command,” as it were. (“I bet I could write about this for Catster!”
 Oh, if I’d only known!)
 The first two days went fine.
 I parked my car, I took care of the cats, I left.